-Mentor OH Medicaid Attorney
+Medicaid Attorney

-Serving Northeast Ohio
+Serving all of Northeast Ohio

 Medicaid can be a highly beneficial program for many individuals as they age and their need for long-term care increases.
 However, the qualification and application process can be confusing and challenging to navigate.
-Moseman Law Office can offer you the support and knowledge you need to determine if you are qualified for Medicaid and ensure your financial well-being as you navigate disability or age-related long-term care.
+Heather Moseman is an experienced Medicaid Attorney that can offer you the support and knowledge you need to determine if you are qualified for Medicaid and ensure your financial well-being as you navigate disability or age-related long-term care.Medicaid Attorney

 Qualifying For Medicaid

 When reviewing your assets, certain assets are exempt and will not be considered when determining your eligibility for Medicaid coverage.
-These include:
+These can include:

 • Home goods and furniture

-• Auto vehicles
+• Auto vehicles – one per applicant

 • Term life insurance, or whole life insurance if the face value is less than $1500